autoSteve/ha-solcast-solar/README.md

 We all don't want that.

-External sensors (like PV export and site export) must be per-kWh, and cumulatively increasing throughout a given day.
+External sensors (like PV export and site export) must cumulatively increase throughout a given day.

 ##### Feedback
 Your feedback regarding experience with the automated dampening feature will be most welcome in the integration repository discussions.